asual/lesscss-engine/README.md

 LESS Engine
 ===========

-LESS Engine is a Maven 2 artifact that wraps the original LESS sources and makes them available to Java developers thanks to JRuby.
-The project provides a straightforward access to the core LESS functionality.
+LESS Engine provides basic access to the core LESS functionality.
+It's a core library that can be used for a variety of JVM based LESS applications.

 Usage
 -----